"Jean Nouvel's glass pavilion over the Garonne, freshly reopened. Book Mathieu Martin's starred table for a proposal you want remembered."

 Is Le Saint-James worth it?

-What is the dress code at Le Saint-James?
+Where is Le Saint-James?

 Is Le Saint-James good for a proposal?

-Reserve at Le Saint-James
+Book Le Saint-James

 Affiliate disclosure: Restaurants for Kings may earn a commission when you book through our reservation links, at no cost to you.
 Our scores are editorial and never paid for.